bob-cd/resource-git/README.md

 ### Reference Bob Plugin: Git

-This is a simple plugin enabling Bob to read git repositories.
+This is a simple external resource enabling Bob to read git repositories.

 #### Requirements
 - Python 3.5+